Establishing a Connection

 The following is the database connection URL syntax for Java DB:jdbc:derby:[subsubprotocol:][databaseName][;attribute=value]*

-represents an optional, semicolon-separated list of attributes.
+subsubprotocolspecifies where Java DB should search for the database, either in a directory, in memory, in a class path, or in a JAR file.
+It is typically omitted.databaseNameis the name of the database to connect to.attribute=valuerepresents an optional, semicolon-separated list of attributes.
 These attributes enable you to instruct Java DB to perform various tasks, including the following:- Create the database specified in the connection URL.

 - Encrypt the database specified in the connection URL.